At a Glance

 ✨Showcase Your Strengths-Based Approach

 Be prepared to discuss how you apply a strengths-based approach in your practice.
-Share specific examples from your previous experience that highlight your ability to empower individuals and focus on their strengths.
+Share specific examples from your previous work that highlight your ability to empower individuals and focus on their strengths.